karanpatil77/Smart-irrigation-using-IOT/README.md

 - Added a toggle button to turn on/off the pump manually.
 - Made use of thingspeak API to show live graphical visualizations of Temperature and Humidity.
 - Used IFTTT to send an email whenever the temperature sensor reads more than 40°C.

+## Conclusion
+- Using this system, one can save manpower, water to improve production and ultimately increase profit.
+- The smart plant system is feasible and cost effective for optimizing water resources for agricultural production.
+- The system would provide feedback control system which will monitor and control all the activities of irrigation system efficiently.

 ## Project Partner

 [@dalvitejs](https://www.github.com/dalvitejs)

 ## Acknowledgements